opentok/opentok-react-native-samples/README.md

 <img src="https://assets.tokbox.com/img/vonage/Vonage_VideoAPI_black.svg" height="48px" alt="Tokbox is now known as Vonage" />

-_These samples demonstrate how to use opentok-react-native to do video-calling in a React Native application._
+_These samples demonstrate how to use @vonage/client-sdk-video-react-native  to do video-calling in a React Native application._

 ## Contents